Our Foundation Stage Team

 Children have and develop their own ideas.
 Children make links between their learning and apply this to their work and play.

-We use Little Wandle Letters and Sounds Revised as our SSP programme to teach early reading and writing.
-This is supplemented through our reading scheme.
-Big Cat Phonics.
+We follow the Little Wandle Letters and Sounds Revised as our SSP programme to teach early reading and writing.
+This is supplemented through our reading scheme, Big Cat Phonics.
 Children are supported to read a wide range of books that are matched to the phase and stage they are working at.
 Phonics and practise reading sessions offer opportunities for children to explore and consolidate new and key vocabulary.
-We encourage parents to support this further at home by sharing weekly library books as well as phonics tasks and home reading books.
+We encourage parents to support this further at home by sharing weekly home reading books as well as library books chosen by the children.

-We use Read to Write units to develop children’s communication, language and literacy skills.
+We use Scribble It, Drawing Club and Poetry Basket to develop children’s communication, language and literacy skills.

-We follow our own long term plan for maths that we have developed under the support and guidance of a maths consultant.
-We use White Rose to support our practise.
+We follow our own long-term plan for maths that we have developed under the support and guidance of a maths consultant.